 Soak hibiscus in hot water and apple cider vinegar for minimum of 15 minutes.

-If using mushrooms, shred them and saute in a pan with garlic powder, oil and tamari/saoy sauce until golden brown.
+If using mushrooms, shred them and saute in a pan with garlic powder, oil and tamari or soy sauce until golden brown.

 Add Bouillon to the simmering water in the pot along with whole cloves of garlic, dry chili peppers, cumin, onion and carrots.
-Simmer for 10-15 minutes or until chili peppers have softtened.
+Simmer for 10-15 minutes or until chili peppers have softened.

 Once chilis have softened, add chilis, garlic cloves, onion and about 1/2 cup broth to a blender and blend until extra smooth.
 At this point you can also take carrots out and chop them into smaller pieces.

-Add chili sauce and carrots back into pot along with bay leaves and simmer for another 10-15 minutes or longer if you have the time.
+Strain your chili sauce using a fine mesh strainer (optional), add chili sauce and carrots back into pot along with bay leaves and simmer for another 10-20 minutes.
 The longer you simmer it for, the better the flavors will get.

 Hibiscus should be ready to drain and rinse at this point.
 Rinse it until water runs clear instead of red.
 With your hands, shred the hibiscus into smaller pieces to represent “shredded beef”.
 Add hibiscus flowers to the pot.